-Quality risk management is a systematic process for the assessment, control, communication and review of risks to the quality of product across the product life-cycle.
+Quality risk management is a systematic process for the assessment, control, communication, and review of risks to the quality of product across the product life-cycle.
 A model for quality risk management is outlined in the diagram.
 Other models could be used.
 The emphasis on each component of the framework might differ from case to case but a robust process will incorporate consideration of all the elements at a level of detail that is commensurate with the specific risk.

 Overview of a typical quality risk management process

 Quality risk management activities are usually, but not always, undertaken by interdisciplinary teams.
-When teams are formed, they should include experts from the appropriate areas such as quality unit, business development, engineering, regulatory affairs, production operations, sales and marketing, legal, statistics, in addition to individuals who are knowledgeable about the quality risk management process.
+When teams are formed, they should include experts from the appropriate areas such as quality unit, business development, engineering, regulatory affairs, production operations, sales and marketing, legal, statistics, in addition to individuals who are knowledgeable about quality risk management process.

 - take responsibility for coordinating quality risk management across various functions and departments of their organization and